wraithvector0/agent-governance-evidence-standard/README.md

 AGES is an open, vendor-neutral specification.
-Wraithvector provides the initial reference implementation.
+Wraithvector AI Systems provides the initial reference implementation.

 ## Purpose